8anime/PDF-Merger/README.md

 2. Place the PDF files you want to merge in the data folder.
 The script will merge theses files in a single PDF file.

-3. Navigate to the main.py file in the root directory.
+3. Navigate to the main.py script in the root directory.

 4. Run the script using the following command: